Moving to Munich – The Ultimate Guide 2018

 – very very expensive city, especially rent

-Quality of life in Munich
+Quality of Life in Munich

-As already mentioned before, Munich offers a fantastic quality of life for such a big city.
-It is very clean, safe, and child-friendly.
 Combined with the fact that there are many well paid jobs in all different kinds of fields, it makes life in Munich very enjoyable.

 Other factors that positively influence the quality of life in Munich are the Alps, which you can see from Munich already, and the many little and big lakes close to the city.